zelhajou/42cursus/README.md

 ### Soft-skills

-**Self-learning and proactivity:** At 42, self-learning is at the core of its peer to peer learning methodology.
+**Self-learning and proactivity:** At 42, self-learning is at the core of its peer-to-peer learning methodology.
 There are no teachers whatsoever; the learning process is based on googling, enquiring your classmates, and empirical knowledge, with each student learning at their own pace.

 **Teamwork:** Some projects must or should be developed in groups, which promotes collaborative work among cadets.
 The major challenge here is to equalize the different knowledge levels while finding a common work methodology that allows all team members to contribute to the project.